sal-eng/gpt_model/README.md

 # Pretraining a GPT-style LLM from Scratch

-This project provides a complete implementation for pretraining a decoder-only transformer model, similar to the GPT-2 124M parameter version, from the ground up using PyTorch.
-It covers all essential components, from the detailed model architecture and custom data loaders to a sophisticated training loop with learning rate scheduling and text generation capabilities.
+This project provides a implementation for pretraining a decoder-only transformer model, similar to the GPT-2 124M parameter version, from the ground up using PyTorch.
+It covers the essential components, from the  model architecture and  data loaders to a training loop with learning rate scheduling and text generation capabilities.

 ## Acknowledgement
 `Build a Large Language Model (From Scratch)` textbook: This textbook written by Sebastian Raschka serves as guide for learn how to build a transformer based model from scratch

 ## ✨ Features

-* **Custom Model Architecture**: Built from scratch using PyTorch, including:
+* **Model Architecture**: Built from scratch using PyTorch, including:
-    * Efficient `MultiHeadAttention` with causal masking.
+    *  `MultiHeadAttention` with causal masking.
     * `LayerNorm` and `GELU` activation function implementations.
     * `TransformerBlock` with residual connections and dropout.
-    * Complete `GPTModel` integrating token and positional embeddings.
+    *  `GPTModel` integrating token and positional embeddings.
-* **Efficient Data Handling**:
+* **Data Handling**:
-    * A custom `torch.utils.data.Dataset` (`GPTDatasetV1`) to process large text files efficiently.
+    * Using `torch.utils.data.Dataset` (`GPTDatasetV1`) to process large text files efficiently.
     * A `DataLoader` setup for creating input/target batches for next-token prediction.
-* **Advanced Training Loop**:
+* ** Training Loop**:
     * Learning rate scheduler with a **linear warmup** phase followed by **cosine decay**.
     * **Gradient clipping** to ensure training stability.
     * Periodic evaluation on a validation set to monitor for overfitting.
     * **Checkpointing** to save the model and optimizer states, allowing training to be resumed.
 * **Text Generation**:
-    * A flexible `generate` function to produce new text from a starting context.
+    * A  `generate` function to produce new text from a starting context.
     * Supports **greedy decoding**, **temperature sampling**, and **top-k filtering**.
 * **Utilities**:
     * Tokenization using OpenAI's `tiktoken` library (for the `gpt2` vocabulary).